 Creators: AI Search via MCP

 Instead of publishing HTML pages for search engines to crawl, content creators could expose structured Resources (data) and curated Prompts (expert interpretations) directly through standardized MCP servers.
-Search engines, including Google’s new AI-enhanced search tools, could then access and present verified, authoritative content, clearly crediting original providers and potentially compensating them on a per-query basis.
-In this new paradigm, content creators become valued Context Providers, benefiting directly from deterministic interaction logs and fair, usage-based revenue streams, independent of fluctuating traffic or ad revenue.
+AI-driven search engines could then access and present verified, authoritative content, clearly crediting original providers and potentially compensating them on a per-query basis.
+This model transforms creators into Context Providers — active participants in a verifiable knowledge economy with deterministic logs and usage-based rewards, anchored to transparent value exchange rather than the swings of ad-driven traffic.

 Executive Cheat Sheet: Where MCP Fits in the AI Stack

 Use this to quickly place your business or product and see the landscape clearly.
-MCP is an interface—not a business model.
+MCP is an interface, not a business model.
 It connects AI models to data and workflows so systems become more interoperable and reliable.
-Some players act mainly as MCP servers (expose data/actions); others as clients (call them); many are both.
+Some players act mainly as MCP servers (exposing data or actions); others as clients (calling them); many are both—or none at all.

 AI Layer What they actually do Honest label MCP interface (typical) Durability driver